MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TransportRule.md

 The ExceptIfSubjectContainsWords parameter specifies an exception that looks for words in the Subject field of messages.

-To specify multiple words or phrases, this parameter uses the syntax: Word1,"Phrase with spaces",word2,...wordN.
+To specify multiple words or phrases, use the following syntax: `Word1,"Phrase with spaces",word2,...wordN`.
 Don't use leading or trailing spaces.

+The maximum length of this parameter is 128 characters.

 ```yaml
 Type: Word[]